 For a country with Iceland's reputation, May weather can be surprisingly pleasant — at least by Icelandic standards.
 Rainfall is typically at its lowest for the year, the sun is up for most of the day, and temperatures climb steadily from early to late in the month.

 Daytime averages range from roughly 3–9 °C (37–48 °F) across the country, with the south coast typically seeing highs of 7–11 °C (45–52 °F).
 It's milder along the coast and colder inland or at elevation.
-Nights still hover near freezing in many places, particularly in the north and the interior, with occasional light frost.

 Snow remains above roughly 500–700 m, and glaciers and highland passes stay fully covered.